bootstrapthemesco/mogo-free-one-page-html5-portfolio-page-template/README.md

 If you would like to share one of my resources, you can do so by making a link to the specific resource on http://bootstrapthemes.co , you can if you wish insert the embed code for the product previews images to illustrate your link.
 No HOTLINKING is allowed i.e. you cannot make a direct link to the download or/and the images hosted on http://bootstrapthemes.co

-Concerning blog posts, you are free to link to it from any website, but you cannot however publish it as it is, without prior consent from http://bootstrapthemes.co ( bootstrapthemesco@gmail.com  )